Electronic dance music: Terminology

 In 1980 English producer Richard James Burgess, and his band Landscape, used the term on the sleeve of the single "European Man": "Electronic Dance Music...
 EDM; computer programmed to perfection for your listening pleasure."
 In response to a question about being credited with coining the term New Romantic Burgess has stated that: "Initially I was using three terms – Futurist, Electronic Dance Music (the Landscape singles have EDM printed on them) and New Romantic."

+Music journalist for The Guardian, Alexis Petridis, claimed that British DJ and music journalist James Hamilton coined the term EDM, but doesn't give a date for this.